 Telangiectasia (Spider Veins or Thread Veins)

-Telangiectasia are similar to varicose veins but smaller in size and closer to the skin surface.
-They represent clusters of tiny blood vessels (venules) beneath the skin that have become dilated creating thread like red or purple lines, often with a web-like appearance, on the skin.
-(See figure 1)
+Thread veins are similar to varicose veins but smaller in size and closer to the skin surface.
+They represent clusters of tiny blood vessels (venules) beneath the skin that have become dilated creating thread like red or purple lines, often with a web-like appearance, on the skin (See figure 1).

-At the Circulation Clinic we base our treatment practices on the best available evidence from the medical academic literature in addition to our clinical experience.
-Microsclerotherapy and laser therapy are both used for the treatment of telangiectasia.
-However, recent clinical trials report microsclerotherapy to be less painful, associated with faster clearing of the telangiectasia, and similar if not better long-term outcomes when compared to laser therapy.
-Therefore, the Circulation Clinic offers microsclerotherapy as our gold standard treatment for telangiectasia.
-(See Figure 2 & foam sclerotherapy for details of treatment)
+At Circulation Clinic we base our treatment practices on the best available evidence from the medical academic literature in addition to our clinical experience.
+Microsclerotherapy and laser therapy are both used for the treatment of thread veins.
+However, recent clinical trials report microsclerotherapy to be less painful, associated with faster clearing of the veins and similar, if not better, long-term outcomes when compared to laser therapy.
+Therefore, Circulation Clinic offers microsclerotherapy as our gold standard treatment for thread veins (See Figure 2 & foam sclerotherapy for details of treatment).